Death of Adolf Hitler: Preceding events

 On the afternoon of 29 April, Hitler learned that his ally, Benito Mussolini, had been summarily executed by Italian partisans.
-The bodies of Mussolini and his mistress, Clara Petacci, had been strung up by their heels.
-The corpses were later cut down and thrown into the gutter, where they were mocked by Italian dissidents.
+The bodies of Mussolini and his mistress, Clara Petacci, were dumped in a plaza in Milan, where they were desecrated and eventually strung up by their heels at a petrol station.
+The corpses were later cut down and thrown into the gutter, where they were mocked and further mutilated by Italian dissidents.
 These events may have strengthened Hitler's resolve not to allow himself or his wife to be made a "spectacle" of, as he had earlier recorded in his testament.
 Hitler had been given some capsules of prussic acid by Himmler through SS physician Ludwig Stumpfegger, and initially had intended to use them for his suicide.
-When he received the news that Himmler had contacted the Allies through a Swedish diplomat to arrange for an end to the war, Hitler was outraged.
+When he received the news that Himmler had contacted the Allies through Swedish diplomat Folke Bernadotte to arrange for an end to the war, Hitler was outraged.
 With this betrayal in his mind, Hitler began to doubt whether the ampoules would be effective.
 He ordered Haase to test one on his dog Blondi.
 The capsule worked – the dog died instantly.